-Can Backup Pro be used to back up Microsoft Exchange?
+Can the Server Edition Agent be used to back up Microsoft Exchange?

-Yes, Backup Pro can back up Microsoft Exchange 2003, 2007 and 2010.
-Older versions of Exchange are no longer supported by Backup Pro.
+Yes, SE can backup Microsoft Exchange 2003, 2007 and 2010.
+Older versions of Exchange are no longer supported.

 What are the options for full recovery of Exchange and how should I choose between these?

-The Exchange plug-in calls an Exchange API and writes the Exchange database out to disk (a dump), which is then added to the backup selection and sent to the Storage Platform.
-The dumped copy of Exchange takes up space on the local disk but can be used for recovering the Exchange database.
-The Exchange plug-in operates with Exchange 2003 and Exchange 2007.
+The Exchange plugin calls an Exchange API and writes the Exchange database out to disk (a dump copy), which is then added to the backup selection and sent to the Storage Platform.
+The dump copy of Exchange takes up space on the local disk but can be used for recovering the Exchange database.
+The Exchange plugin operates with Exchange 2003 and Exchange 2007.
 Exchange 2010 is not supported.

-The VSS snapshot process is considerably quicker than the dump process of the Exchange plug-in, so is preferable for larger databases.
+The VSS snapshot process is considerably quicker than the dump process of the Exchange plugin and is therefore preferable for larger databases.

-Note: The VSS plug-in is the only supported Exchange database backup method in Backup Pro V7.0 and above.
+- The VSS plugin is the only supported Exchange database backup method in Backup Pro V7.0 and above.

-V7.0 introduces Streaming Backup, which removes the need for local temporary disk space, and faster compression techniques.
+- In V7.0, Streaming Backup is introduced, which removes the need for local temporary disk space and faster compression techniques.

 Why would I want to restore at item or mailbox level?

-Although it is possible to recover the individual items and mailboxes using the full recovery plug-ins (either via a Recovery Storage Group or database as appropriate), item and mailbox level recovery allows the user to restore the items directly in the most timely fashion.
+Although it is possible to recover individual items and mailboxes using the full recovery plugins (via either a Recovery Storage Group or a database, as appropriate), item and mailbox level recovery allows the user to restore the items directly in the most timely fashion.

 Exchange uses transaction logs.
-Does Attix5 truncate these?
+Does Redstor Pro truncate these?

-If using the Exchange or VSS plug-ins, yes it does.
-The VSS plug-in only truncates logs if set to Full.
+If using the Exchange or VSS plugins, yes.
+The VSS plugin only truncates logs if set to Full.
 It will not truncate if Copy is set.
-The Exchange plug-in truncates the logs when the dump process completes.
-The VSS plug-in truncates the logs when the transfer completes.
+The Exchange plugin truncates the logs when the dump process completes.
+The VSS plugin truncates the logs when the transfer completes.

 Are there any other options that I should set when backing up Microsoft Exchange?

-Unless your database is very small, or your bandwidth very constrained, Delta Blocking should be enabled for Exchange database files (either by size or *.edb extension).
-Delta Blocking will send larger patches, but processes changes approximately seven times faster than Binary Patching.
-The Large File Count options described in the FAQ Article 498 may also be of use as they prevent Exchange transaction logs being added to the cache and then purged on the next backup.
+Unless your database is very small, or your bandwidth very constrained, delta blocking should be enabled for Exchange database files (either by size or *.edb extension).
+Delta blocking sends larger patches, but processes changes approximately seven times faster than binary patching.
+The Large File Count options described in Article 498 may also be of use as they prevent Exchange transaction logs being added to the cache and then purged on the next backup.

-Note: In Backup Pro V7.x, enable the Streaming Backup option to remove the need for local temporary disk space.
+Note: In Backup Pro V7, enable the Streaming Backup option to remove the need for local temporary disk space.